KSP Accepting Applications for Trooper Island Camp

 Click here to go to the news release

 Trooper Island Camp was developed by the Kentucky State Police as part of a long range program of public service to the youth of Kentucky: a place where the tensions and turmoil of our everyday lives can be forgotten; and for one week young people can be given a touch of hope and desire of a better tomorrow.

 Spearheaded by former State Police Director, Colonel James E. Bassett, the idea was to establish a permanent recreational site where trooper and child could share a week long experience.

 A location was selected in a secluded corner of Dale Hollow Lake near the Cumberland and Clinton County line, where an island was leased from the U.S. Army Corps of Engineers, and a non-profit charitable corporation was formed.

 from tax-deductible contributions.
 Many industry, civic and business

 groups have provided this program much needed support.

-Contributions and/or Request for Further Information should be directed to:
+Contributions and/or Request for Further Information should be